Zaid

 Notable People Named Zaid

-Zaid Melikovich Orudzhev is an Azerbaijani-born Russian academic specializing in the history of philosophy, dialectical logic, and sociological methodology, currently serving as a professor at the Moscow State Academy for Business Administration.
+Zaid Melikovich Orudzhev is an Azerbaijani-born Russian academic, a doctor of philosophy, and a professor specializing in the history of philosophy, dialectical logic, and sociological methodology.

-Zaid Shakir is an American Muslim scholar and co-founder of Zaytuna College in Berkeley, California, where he teaches courses on Arabic, law, history, and Islamic spirituality.
+Zaid Shakir is an American Muslim scholar who co-founded Zaytuna College and teaches Arabic, law, history, and Islamic spirituality.

-Zaid Al-Hussaini is a former professional footballer known for playing as a winger for Farnborough and representing Iraq at the youth international level.
+Zaid Al-Hussaini is an English-born professional footballer who plays as a winger for Witham Town and has represented Iraq at youth level.

-Zaid Ashkanani is a Kuwaiti racing driver who competed in the 2015 GP3 Series with Campos Racing.
+Former Kuwaiti racing driver Zaid Ashkanani competed in the 2015 GP3 Series with Campos Racing.

 Maria Conti